-According to federal law, the identity and work eligibility of all FWS students must be verified before beginning a FWS assignment.
+According to federal law, the identity and eligibility to work in the United States must be verified for all FWS students before beginning a FWS assignment.

 You will have to complete an I-9 form and present certain documents to an appropriate FWS representative.

 You may not participate in the FWS program until you have filed an I-9 form with the Office of Fellowships and Financial Aid.
 Other required documents include: the FERPA Confidentiality Agreement, the NYS Wage Rate Pay Day form, and withholding forms for the IRS and NYS.
-Find these on the Student Employment page.
+Find these on the Federal Work Study page.